Top Lessons from the Father of Marketing for Indian Businesses in 2026

 Marketing looks completely unrecognizable compared to a few years ago.
 We have predictive algorithms, automated AI chatbots, and complex ad dashboards.
 But guess what?
 What real buyers actually care about hasn’t shifted an inch.
 They still want basic things: trust, honesty, and a product that actually works.

-Philip Kotler understood this decades ago.
-He dragged marketing out of the simple “sales pitch” box and made it the core strategy of a business.
+Philip Kotler revolutionized the approach to marketing decades ago by dragging it out of the simple “sales pitch” box and making it the core strategy of a business.
 His advice was incredibly basic: map out the human being before you try to force a product on them.
+Don’t ask ‘How can I sell this?’
+Instead, ask ‘Who actually needs this, and why should they care?’

 This single mindset splits sustainable, cash-flowing brands from the ones that burn through investor cash and vanish into thin air.